 Table 1: Consumption and production-based carbon dioxide emissions from fuel combustion (tonnes per capita)

-Figure 1 and Figure 2 present -these data over time to show the basic alignment between the models prior to any hotspot analysis.
+Figure 1 and Figure 2 present the production-based carbon dioxide emission from fossil fuel production over time to show the basic alignment between the models prior to any hotspot analysis.

-All of the models have greater agreement in the production-based carbon dioxide emissions from fossil fuel production, with increases in earlier years, but steady declines since 1996 (Figure 3).
+All of the models show somewhat similar overall trend over time with increases in earlier years, but steady declines since 1996 (Figure 1).
+Large differences in level exist however between the models, with the highest level found for SCB, if emissions from processes are included, and the lowest levels found for Eora and EXIOBASE.

-Figure 3: Model variation in production-based carbon emissions from Sweden (carbon dioxide emissions from fossil fuel combustion), 1990-2012, EXIOBASE3, GTAP, OECD, WIOD, SCB and Eora.
+From the consistent base year of 1995 (Figure 2) shows the change in the production based carbon dioxide for each of the models.
+The models diverge considerable from 2002 onwards as EXIOBASE and Eora reports consistent stronger declines in footprint compared with SCB, WIOD and OECD.

-The consumption based estimates, (Figure 3 and 4) show similar divergence as the production based estimates, with sharper declines but further differences between the models.
-The SCB data from the single country IO model reports consistently lower footprints than the MRIO models.
+Figure 1: Model variation in production-based carbon emissions from Sweden (carbon dioxide emissions from fossil fuel combustion), 1990-2012, EXIOBASE3, GTAP, OECD, WIOD, SCB and Eora.

-Figure 1: Variation in model estimates of the consumption-based carbon footprint for Sweden (consumption-based carbon dioxide emissions from fossil fuel combustion), 1990-2012, EXIOBASE3, GTAP, OECD, WIOD, SCB and Eora.
+Figure 2: Percentage change in carbon dioxide from fossil fuel combustion for Sweden (production-based estimates), 1995-2012, EXIOBASE3, GTAP, OECD, WIOD, SCB and Eora.

-From the consistent base year of 1995, Figure 2 shows the change in footprint reported by each of the models.
-The models diverge considerably from 2002 onwards as EXIOBASE reports consistent declines in footprint and SCB records an increase for example.
-All show a drop in carbon footprint during 2009 with increases in subsequent years.
+The consumption based carbon footprint estimates, (Figure 3 and 4) show similar divergence as the production based estimates, with sharper declines in EXIOBASE and Eora from 2002 onwards.
+Additional differences between the models can further be seen, with lower levels according to SCB data between 1993 and 2007, in particular if emissions from processes are excluded.
+If emissions from processes are included an increasing trend from 2007 onwards is seen, taking the estimates over that of both Eora and EXIOBASE.
+Some of the largest differences are reported between SCB and EXBIOASE and SCB and OECD, with a range of 23-24 Mt difference in some years.

-Differences can further be seen between
+Figure 31: Variation in model estimates of the consumption-based carbon footprint for Sweden (consumption-based carbon dioxide emissions from fossil fuel combustion), 1990-2012, EXIOBASE3, GTAP, OECD, WIOD, SCB and Eora.

-Figure 2: Percentage change in estimates of the consumption-based carbon footprint for Sweden (consumption-based carbon dioxide emissions from fossil fuel combustion), 1995-2012, EXIOBASE3, GTAP, OECD, WIOD, SCB and Eora.
+Figure 4: Percentage change in estimates of the consumption-based carbon footprint for Sweden (consumption-based carbon dioxide emissions from fossil fuel combustion), 1995-2012, EXIOBASE3, GTAP, OECD, WIOD, SCB and Eora.